olahop/tdt4250-1/README.md

 ## Workflow

 By looking at the commit history, it is possible to get a view of how the workflow has been related to the assignment.
 Naturally, the work started by creating a proper Ecore model based on the case description.
 This model has changed dynamically through the work with the assignment since I have learned new features within the Ecore format while working on the model.

 Especially through the work on assignment 2, I felt there were a lot of changes to make with the model.
 After creating a model draft, I started working on defining constraints, first as OCL those that easily could be defined AQL, and afterward with manually written code.
 Some of the other manual code was written during the modeling, as needed, or after the model was iterated further.
 After writing the manual code, I generated the test-plugin and wrote manual tests related to the manually written code from the model-project.

+I choose to transform the xmi-instance to HTML because this is a format I know well.
+It is possible I have chosen a too easy way out in this regard, since I cast to _Program_ early in the transformation code, and do not utilize the **StructuredFeatures** within the ecore-world.
+This might assume too much domain-knowledge, but I found it hard to define this line.
+However, I created **filename.html** by running **_HtmlConversionStudyplan_** and added styling by manually adding code to **styles.css**.
+Adding the style, making the code more generic, and divide the code into smaller functions would perhaps be enhancements to the transformation.